Syrniki: Etymology

-The name syrniki is derived from the Slavic word syr (сыр), stand for soft curd cheese.
-The Ukrainian language retains the old Slavic sense of the word, as in domashnii syr (домашній сир, literal translation 'domestic cheese'), whereas in Russian, another old Slavic word for curd cheese, namely the word tvorog (творог), is used.
+The name syrniki is derived from the Slavic word syr (сир), meaning a soft curd cheese.
+The Ukrainian language retains the old Slavic sense of the word, as in domashnii syr (домашній сир, literal translation 'domestic cheese'), whereas in Russian another old Slavic word for curd cheese, tvorog (творог), is used.

 Preparation

 Syrnyky or tvorozhniki are made from creamy tvorog, mixed with flour, eggs and sugar, sometimes adding vanilla extract.
-Pot cheese or farmer's cheese or Quark is suggested as a substitute for the tvorog.
+Pot cheese or farmer's cheese or quark is suggested as a substitute for the tvorog.
 The soft mixture is shaped into cakes, which are pan- or shallow-fried in vegetable oil or in hot butter.
 The consistency should remain slightly creamy, while they are slightly browned on both sides.
 They are traditionally sweet and served for breakfast or dessert, but can be made savory as well.
 Raisins, chopped dried apricot, fresh apples or pears are sometimes added into the batter.
-They are typically served with varenye, jam, smetana (sour cream) and / or melted butter.
+They are typically served with varenye, jam, smetana (sour cream) or melted butter.

+Outside Eastern Europe

+Their equivalent in Germany, especially East Germany, is Quarkkäulchen.
+Syrniki have gained popularity in Israel in recent years, brought by immigrants from Ukraine, Russia, and Belarus.